Pan American Development Foundation: 2010 Haiti earthquake response

 Following the spread of the COVID-19 Pandemic, PADF's social media presence has been largely centered around of public education and awareness.
 Their posts showcase precautionary measures, dispelled myths regarding the virus, provision of mental health resources, and continuous acknowledgement of breakthroughs in international human rights and transitional justice.
-Efforts include the creation and sharing of posters and related videos (including a hand-washing music video by Haitian artist BIC) in English, Haitian-Creole and Spanish for Latin American and Caribbean/ Haitian audiences.
+Efforts include the creation and sharing of posters and related videos (including a hand-washing music video by Haitian artist BIC) in English, Haitian-Creole and Spanish for Latin American and Caribbean/Haitian audiences.

-Complementary to their social media presence, PADF has taken initiative to start an emergency fund aimed towards assisting the 650 million people throughout Latin America and the Caribbean who are at risk to health-related, economic and social impacts of the pandemic.
-Moreover, with over 60 years of experience, sound financial resources, and strong affiliations with communities throughout these regions, PADF has been able to provide immediate assistance to urgent areas through mobile and e-vouchers.
+PADF launched an emergency fund to support 650 million people across Latin America and the Caribbean who are at risk of health-related, economic, and social impacts of the pandemic.
+With over 60 years of experience, financial resources, and ties to communities across these regions, PADF helped people through mobile and e-vouchers.

 Funding

 PADF is a 501(c)(3) tax-exempt organization in the United States.
 It receives donations from individuals, corporations, multilateral organizations (such as the World Bank, the UN, the Inter-American Development Bank, among others) and governments.
 It is audited each year and an annual statement is published in its annual report.